highruned/ls-partials/docs/cms:category_list.rst

 cms:category_list
 =======

-Outputs a unordered list of categories.
+Outputs an unordered list of categories.

 Usage
 ================